MicrosoftDocs/power-automate-docs/articles/guidance/planning/attended-unattended.md

 ---
-title: Planning a Power Automate project - Attended and unattended scenarios | Microsoft Docs
+title: Attended and unattended scenarios for process automation | Microsoft Docs
 description: With any of the automation methods you use, the automation is going to be either attended or unattended.
-This article explains the scenarios of when to use each type.
+This article explains the scenarios for each type.
 author: taiki-yoshida
 ms.service: flow
 ms.topic: conceptual